gvwilson/thirdbit/src/fiction/in-heck/index.md

 He lay back down.
 When Maddy said, "Eww!" again a moment later, he smiled in the darkness.
-Above their heads,
-Able the mailbot began to hum a happy tune.

-Bee Six Vee pulled off the road just before mid-day.
+Bee Six Vee pulled the wagon off the road just before mid-day.
-The wagon bounced a little as the passengers up front climbed down off their bench.
+It bounced a little as the passengers up front climbed down off their bench.
 "Go ahead and stretch your legs,"
 Thoughtful told Sindy.
 "And, uh, if you need a bit o' privacy,